 To ensure a potential property is a worthwhile investment a “PCA” evaluates the overall condition of the building(s) and site improvements, key building systems, and mechanical/electrical components.
 When requested, the PCA may also report on associated short and long-term maintenance costs or recommendations.
 PCA’s assist lenders or buyers in understanding how the condition of the building and site improvements will impact the asset’s final financial performance.

-In General the PCA Process includes three main components:
+In general the Property Condition Assessment includes three main components:

 The walkthrough or site visits: